 I wish I could remember his family name.
-He was Charlie to us and his brother, Will. and we swam often from Kenya's magnificent beaches, clutching our harpoons, seeking tasty fish for lunch.
+He was Charlie to us and we swam often from Kenya's magnificent beaches, clutching our harpoons, seeking tasty fish for lunch.
 We'd barbecue them on the beach under the shade of a leaning palm tree and life was just perfect.
 In the evenings we'd dance under starlit skies to songs arriving from England and the USA, the volume turned up high on the plastic portable record player but still drowned out by the regular splash of waves.

 That day they swum from the Old Port, through the dhows, to the harbour's northern shore.
 It was a swim I did most mornings before breakfast and work.
 I loved the warmth of the water, the early morning songs of the sailors, the hollow thump of waves upon the old wooden hulls.
 But I worried about the fins of tiger shark ploughing back and forth, dashing at the food being tossed overboard.
 I, I assumed, was too big to interest them, and because they never went for me, I felt I was right.

 Poor Charlie.
 That day they swam over to the cement works peer, I had something else planned, maybe I was at work delivering quality wines and spirits to the luxury hotels lining Kenya's coast.
 My family had made good money and created an international business on this simple formula and they also fed the many ships which docked at Mombasa.

 I heard the news that night.
 My first reaction was to rush to Will's side.
 I can't remember if I did or not.
 I think not, for he and his family were in shock.
 I never swam across the Old Port again, but I often went down to look across the water and wonder that Charlie was no more.
 And hope he'd not felt pain.
 Hoped he'd gone instantly, for his body was cleaved in two.
 Poor Charlie.